aptos-foundation/AIPs/aips/aip-41.md

 The defense discussed in [“Test-and-abort attacks”](#test-and-abort-attacks) assumed that developers make proper use of **private** entry functions as the only entry point into their randapp.
 Unfortuantely, developers are fallible.
 Therefore, it is important to prevent **accidentally-introduced bugs**.

-We discuss two defenses below that could be used to enforce the proper usage of **private** `entry` functions as the only gateway into randapps.
+We discuss two defenses below that we plan to use to enforce the proper usage of **private** `entry` functions as the only gateway into randapps.

 #### Linter-based checks